yuangzh/CDDC/ReadMe.txt

 ------------------- solvers
      |              |
-     |              |-------- L1PCA_MSCR.m                   : Implementation of Multi-Stage Convex Relaxation for solving the L1 Norm Generalized Eigenvalue Problem
+     |              |-------- L1PCA_MSCR.m                   : Implementation of Multi-Stage Convex Relaxation for the L1 Norm Generalized Eigenvalue Problem
-     |              |-------- L1PCA_TolandDual.m             : Implementation of Toland-Dual Method for solving the L1 Norm Generalized Eigenvalue Problem
+     |              |-------- L1PCA_TolandDual.m             : Implementation of Toland-Dual Method for the L1 Norm Generalized Eigenvalue Problem
-     |              |-------- L1PCA_SubGrad.m                : Implementation of SubGradient Method for solving the L1 Norm Generalized Eigenvalue Problem
+     |              |-------- L1PCA_SubGrad.m                : Implementation of SubGradient Method for the L1 Norm Generalized Eigenvalue Problem
-     |              |-------- L1PCA_CD_SCA.m                 : Implementation of CD-SCA for solving the L1 Norm Generalized Eigenvalue Problem
+     |              |-------- L1PCA_CD_SCA.m                 : Implementation of CD-SCA for the L1 Norm Generalized Eigenvalue Problem
-     |              |-------- L1PCA_CD_SNCA.m                : Implementation of CD-SNCA for solving the L1 Norm Generalized Eigenvalue Problem
+     |              |-------- L1PCA_CD_SNCA.m                : Implementation of CD-SNCA for the L1 Norm Generalized Eigenvalue Problem
-     |              |-------- L1PCA_ComputeTrueObj.m         : The objective function as used in the L1 Norm Generalized Eigenvalue Problem
+     |              |-------- L1PCA_ComputeTrueObj.m         : The objective function used in the L1 Norm Generalized Eigenvalue Problem
      |              |
-     |              |-------- OneNet_MSCR.m                  : Implementation of Multi-Stage Convex Relaxation for solving the One-Hidden-Layer Networks Problem
+     |              |-------- OneNet_MSCR.m                  : Implementation of Multi-Stage Convex Relaxation for the One-Hidden-Layer Networks Problem
-     |              |-------- OneNet_PDCA.m                  : Implementation of Proximal DC Algorithm for solving the One-Hidden-Layer Networks Problem
+     |              |-------- OneNet_PDCA.m                  : Implementation of Proximal DC Algorithm for the One-Hidden-Layer Networks Problem
-     |              |-------- OneNet_SubGrad.m               : Implementation of SubGradient Method for solving the One-Hidden-Layer Networks Problem
+     |              |-------- OneNet_SubGrad.m               : Implementation of SubGradient Method for the One-Hidden-Layer Networks Problem
-     |              |-------- OneNet_CD_SCA.m                : Implementation of CD-SCA for solving the One-Hidden-Layer Networks Problem
+     |              |-------- OneNet_CD_SCA.m                : Implementation of CD-SCA for the One-Hidden-Layer Networks Problem
-     |              |-------- OneNet_CD_SNCA.m               : Implementation of CD-SNCA for solving the One-Hidden-Layer Networks Problem
+     |              |-------- OneNet_CD_SNCA.m               : Implementation of CD-SNCA for the One-Hidden-Layer Networks Problem
-     |              |-------- OneNet_ComputeTrueObj.m        : The objective function as used in the One-Hidden-Layer Networks Problem
+     |              |-------- OneNet_ComputeTrueObj.m        : The objective function used in the One-Hidden-Layer Networks Problem
      |              |
-     |              |-------- SparseOpt_MSCR.m               : Implementation of Multi-Stage Convex Relaxation for solving the DC Penalized Sparsity Constrained Optimization Problem
+     |              |-------- SparseOpt_MSCR.m               : Implementation of Multi-Stage Convex Relaxation for the DC Penalized Sparsity Constrained Optimization Problem
-     |              |-------- SparseOpt_PDCA.m               : Implementation of Proximal DC Algorithm for solving the DC Penalized Sparsity Constrained Optimization Problem
+     |              |-------- SparseOpt_PDCA.m               : Implementation of Proximal DC Algorithm for the DC Penalized Sparsity Constrained Optimization Problem
-     |              |-------- SparseOpt_SubGrad.m            : Implementation of SubGradient Method for solving the DC Penalized Sparsity Constrained Optimization Problem
+     |              |-------- SparseOpt_SubGrad.m            : Implementation of SubGradient Method for the DC Penalized Sparsity Constrained Optimization Problem
-     |              |-------- SparseOpt_CD_SCA.m             : Implementation of CD-SCA for solving the DC Penalized Sparsity Constrained Optimization Problem
+     |              |-------- SparseOpt_CD_SCA.m             : Implementation of CD-SCA for the DC Penalized Sparsity Constrained Optimization Problem
-     |              |-------- SparseOpt_CD_SNCA.m            : Implementation of CD-SNCA for solving the DC Penalized Sparsity Constrained Optimization Problem
+     |              |-------- SparseOpt_CD_SNCA.m            : Implementation of CD-SNCA for the DC Penalized Sparsity Constrained Optimization Problem
-     |              |-------- SparseOpt_ComputeTrueObj.m     : The objective function as used in the DC Penalized Sparsity Constrained Optimization Problem
+     |              |-------- SparseOpt_ComputeTrueObj.m     : The objective function used in the DC Penalized Sparsity Constrained Optimization Problem
      |              |
-     |              |-------- L4EIG_MSCR.m                   : Implementation of Multi-Stage Convex Relaxation for solving the L4 Norm Regularized Eigenvalue Problem
+     |              |-------- L4EIG_MSCR.m                   : Implementation of Multi-Stage Convex Relaxation for the L4 Norm Regularized Eigenvalue Problem
-     |              |-------- L4EIG_PDCA.m                   : Implementation of Proximal DC Algorithm for solving the L4 Norm Regularized Eigenvalue Problem
+     |              |-------- L4EIG_PDCA.m                   : Implementation of Proximal DC Algorithm for the L4 Norm Regularized Eigenvalue Problem
-     |              |-------- L4EIG_GProj.m                  : Implementation of Gradient Projection Method for solving the L4 Norm Regularized Eigenvalue Problem
+     |              |-------- L4EIG_GProj.m                  : Implementation of Gradient Projection Method for the L4 Norm Regularized Eigenvalue Problem
-     |              |-------- L4EIG_SCA.m                    : Implementation of CD-SCA for solving the L4 Norm Regularized Eigenvalue Problem
+     |              |-------- L4EIG_SCA.m                    : Implementation of CD-SCA for the L4 Norm Regularized Eigenvalue Problem
-     |              |-------- L4EIG_SNCA.m                   : Implementation of CD-SNCA for solving the L4 Norm Regularized Eigenvalue Problem
+     |              |-------- L4EIG_SNCA.m                   : Implementation of CD-SNCA for the L4 Norm Regularized Eigenvalue Problem
-     |              |-------- L4EIG_ComputeTrueObj.m         : The objective function as used in the L4 Norm Regularized Eigenvalue Problem
+     |              |-------- L4EIG_ComputeTrueObj.m         : The objective function used in the L4 Norm Regularized Eigenvalue Problem
      |              |
-     |              |-------- BinaryOpt_MSCR.m               : Implementation of Multi-Stage Convex Relaxation for solving the DC Penalized Binary Optimization Problem
+     |              |-------- BinaryOpt_MSCR.m               : Implementation of Multi-Stage Convex Relaxation for the DC Penalized Binary Optimization Problem
-     |              |-------- BinaryOpt_PDCA.m               : Implementation of Proximal DC Algorithm for solving the DC Penalized Binary Optimization Problem
+     |              |-------- BinaryOpt_PDCA.m               : Implementation of Proximal DC Algorithm for the DC Penalized Binary Optimization Problem
-     |              |-------- BinaryOpt_SubGrad.m            : Implementation of SubGradient Method for solving the DC Penalized Binary Optimization Problem
+     |              |-------- BinaryOpt_SubGrad.m            : Implementation of SubGradient Method for the DC Penalized Binary Optimization Problem
-     |              |-------- BinaryOpt_CD_SCA.m             : Implementation of CD-SCA for solving the DC Penalized Binary Optimization Problem
+     |              |-------- BinaryOpt_CD_SCA.m             : Implementation of CD-SCA for the DC Penalized Binary Optimization Problem
-     |              |-------- BinaryOpt_CD_SNCA.m            : Implementation of CD-SNCA for solving the DC Penalized Binary Optimization Problem
+     |              |-------- BinaryOpt_CD_SNCA.m            : Implementation of CD-SNCA for the DC Penalized Binary Optimization Problem
-     |              |-------- BinaryOpt_ComputeTrueObj.m     : The objective function as used in the DC Penalized Binary Optimization Problem
+     |              |-------- BinaryOpt_ComputeTrueObj.m     : The objective function used in the DC Penalized Binary Optimization Problem
      |              |
-     |              |-------- PhaseRetrivalAltMin.m          : Implementation of the Alternating Minimization Method for solving the Phase Retrieval Problem
+     |              |-------- PhaseRetrivalAltMin.m          : Implementation of Alternating Minimization Method for the Phase Retrieval Problem
-     |              |-------- PhaseRetrivalGradProj.m        : Implementation of the Gradient Projection Method for solving the Phase Retrieval Problem
+     |              |-------- PhaseRetrivalGradProj.m        : Implementation of Gradient Projection Method for the Phase Retrieval Problem
-     |              |-------- PhaseRetrivalGPM.m             : Implementation of the Generalized Power Method for solving the Phase Retrieval Problem
+     |              |-------- PhaseRetrivalGPM.m             : Implementation of Generalized Power Method for the Phase Retrieval Problem
-     |              |-------- PhaseRetrivalCD_SCA.m          : Implementation of CD-SCA for solving the Phase Retrieval Problem
+     |              |-------- PhaseRetrivalCD_SCA.m          : Implementation of CD-SCA for the Phase Retrieval Problem
-     |              |-------- PhaseRetrivalCD_SNCA.m         : Implementation of CD-SNCA for solving the Phase Retrieval Problem
+     |              |-------- PhaseRetrivalCD_SNCA.m         : Implementation of CD-SNCA for the Phase Retrieval Problem
-     |              |-------- PhaseRetrival_ComputeTrueObj.m : The objective function as used in the Phase Retrieval Problem
+     |              |-------- PhaseRetrival_ComputeTrueObj.m : The objective function used in the Phase Retrieval Problem
      |              |
      |
      |
 ------------------- util
      |              |
-     |              |-------- APG.m                          : The Accelerated Proximal Gradient Method for solving convex composite optimization problems
+     |              |-------- APG.m                          : Accelerated Proximal Gradient Method for solving convex composite optimization problems
      |              |-------- PhaseRetrivalComputeQ.m        : Compute the auxiliary matrix for the Phase Retrieval Problem
      |              |-------- ProjBinary.m                   : Euclidean projection for the binary constraints: min_v ||v - a||_2^2, s.t. v \in {-1,+1}^n
      |              |-------- prox_l1.m                      : Proximal operator for the L1 norm: min_{x} 0.5||x-a||^2 + lambda*||x||_1